statamic/docs/content/collections/docs/oauth.md

 ## Custom Providers

-If your OAuth provider isn’t already available, you may create your own.
+If your OAuth provider isn’t already available in Socialite or [SocialiteProviders][socialite-providers], you may create your own.

-Before you dive into creating your own, you should check the [SocialiteProviders][socialite-providers] site, there’s already over 100 of them, ready for you to drop in.

 To create your own OAuth provider, you should make your own SocialiteProvider-ready provider.
 All that's needed is the event handler (eg. `DropboxExtendSocialite.php`) and the provider (eg. `Dropbox.php`).